Lifting the veil on the fashion industry:

-Unsubscribing from newsletters and social media accounts run by large fast-fashion companies can help you resist the temptation to buy a garment you don’t really need.
-The influence exercised by advertising is no small thing!
+Advertising is very powerful!
+Unsubscribing from newsletters and social media accounts run by large fast-fashion companies can help you resist the temptation to buy a garment that you don’t really need.

-Sometimes you do need to buy clothes, of course.
+Of course, sometimes you do need to buy clothes.
 In such cases, consider the second-hand option.
 This sector has really taken off in recent years.
-Thrift shops are full of inexpensive used clothing, and are a great way to give new life to garments you’re no longer wearing.
+Thrift shops are full of inexpensive used clothing, and are a great way to give new life to garments that you’re no longer wearing.
 The golden rule is to offer items for resale that are in good condition – items that you’d feel comfortable giving to a friend or loved one.
 According to Renaissance, half of the items they receive are not in good condition!

 There are also a number of easy-to-use resale platforms and apps.
-According to the Kijiji Index 2019 on trends in the second-hand economy, the most popular category remains clothing, shoes and accessories.
-So you’re sure to find what you’re looking for!
+According to the Kijiji Index 2019 on trends in the second-hand economy, the most popular category is clothing, shoes and accessories.

 Make ethical, sustainable choices

-If you decide to buy new clothes, first consider how long they will last and learn about the conditions in which they were produced.
-Choose materials whose manufacture requires fewer resources and generates less pollution.
+If you decide to buy new clothes, first inform yourself on how long they will last and about the conditions in which they were produced.
+Opt for materials whose manufacture requires fewer resources and generates less pollution.
 Buy clothes that are made to last!
 Our Responsible clothing guide can help you identify which materials are the most environmentally responsible.

 Repurpose, don’t throw away

-For clothes in poor condition that are beyond mending, repurposing lets you avoid throwing them out and allows you to make maximum use of the resources that went into their manufacture.
+For clothes in poor condition that are beyond mending, repurposing helps you to avoid throwing them out and allows you to make maximum use of the resources that went into their manufacture.
 Repurposing an article of clothing gives it a new life in a different form.

 For example, a number of items can easily be transformed into kitchen cloths.
 A sweater that no longer fits but that you still like can become the centrepiece of a cushion cover.
 You can make scrunchie-type elastic hair ties out of torn leggings.
 Pants can be repurposed into shorts… There really is no limit to what you can do!